maitrix-org/llm-reasoners/README.md

 - **Intuitive Visualization and Interpretation**: Our library provides a [visualization tool](https://www.llm-reasoners.net/) to aid users in comprehending the reasoning process.
 Even for complex reasoning algorithms like Monte-Carlo Tree Search, users can easily diagnose and understand the process with one line of python code.

-- **Compatibility with popular LLM libraries**: Our framework is compatible with popular LLM frameworks, e.g. Huggingface transformers, OpenAI API, etc. Specifically, we have integrated LLaMA-1/2 with the option of using [fairscale](https://github.com/facebookresearch/llama), [LLaMA.cpp](https://github.com/ggerganov/llama.cpp), [Exllama](https://github.com/Ber666/llm-reasoners/tree/main/reasoners/lm#exllama) for different needs.
+- **Compatibility with popular LLM libraries**: Our framework is compatible with popular LLM frameworks, e.g. Huggingface transformers, OpenAI API, etc. Specifically, we have integrated LLaMA-1/2/3 with the option of using `fairscale` ([1,2](https://github.com/facebookresearch/llama), [3](https://github.com/meta-llama/llama3)), [LLaMA.cpp](https://github.com/ggerganov/llama.cpp), [Exllama](https://github.com/Ber666/llm-reasoners/tree/main/reasoners/lm#exllama) or huggingface for different needs, e.g., fastest inference speed, minimal hardware requirements, etc.

 ## Experiment Results